Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

-# Migrating a .NET MVC application using SAML protocol from AD FS to Microsoft Active Directory
+# Migrating a .NET MVC application using SAML protocol from ADFS to Microsoft Active Directory

 ## Scenario

-You have a web application using SAML protocol on AD FS and you would like to migrate it to Microsoft Active Directory.
+You have a web application using SAML protocol on ADFS and you would like to migrate it to Microsoft Active Directory.

 ## About the sample

-This sample uses a .NET MVC application configured to use SAML single-sign-on on AD FS, to migrate it to Microsoft Active Directory.
+This sample uses a .NET MVC application configured to use SAML single-sign-on on ADFS, to migrate it to Microsoft Active Directory.
 The web application used in this sample is the playground project from [chapter 1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground).
 Ideally, you would like to follow the chapter 1 first to have a testing application for this migration.

-After the migration, this sample will use the `App Federation Metadata Url` from the Azure AD application, for the SAML authentication.
+After the migration, this sample will use the `App Federation Metadata Url` from the Azure Active Directory application, for the SAML authentication.

 ### Pre-requisites

 - [Visual Studio](https://aka.ms/vsdownload)
 - .NET Framework 4.7.2
-- An AD FS environment
+- An ADFS environment
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure Active Directory tenant, see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)

-## Migrate the AD FS SAML application to Azure AD
+## Migrate the ADFS SAML application to Azure Active Directory

-### Register the SAML application in Azure AD
+### Register the SAML application in Azure Active Directory

 1. Sign in to the [Azure portal](https://portal.azure.com) using a tenant admin account.
 1. Navigate to the Microsoft identity platform for developers [Enterprise applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/EnterpriseApps) page.